Ugg Adirondack III

 Boot Height: Protection and Support

-The UGG Adirondack has a shaft height of 7 inches (measured from the top of the foot to the top of the boot), or about 5 inches when the cuff is rolled down.
+The Ugg Adirondack has a shaft height of 7 inches (measured from the top of the foot to the top of the boot), or about 5 inches when the cuff is rolled down.
 This low-calf height places it on the shorter end of the spectrum for a casual winter boot and offers less overall protection from cold and snow than most.
-If you live in an area with freezing weather or consistently deep snow on the ground in the winter, it's worth considering a taller boot like the 12-inch-high Sorel Joan of Arctic.
-That said, unlike the bulky, fur-brimmed Joan of Arctic, the Adirondack III pairs well with a gaiter, giving you even more coverage and protection for the times you really need it.
-In terms of support, the UGG is supple enough that you don’t want to rely on it too much for ankle stability.
+If you live in an area with freezing weather or consistently deep snow on the ground in the winter, it's worth considering a taller boot like the 10-inch-high The North Face Shellista V Mid or the tall version of the Adirondack III, which has a 12-inch shaft height.
+That said, the shorter Adirondack III pairs well with a gaiter, giving you even more coverage and protection for the times you really need it.
+In terms of support, the Ugg is supple enough that you don’t want to rely on it too much for ankle stability.
 On the bright side, this flexibility means that you get a lot of freedom of movement, which is a huge bonus for activities like driving or playing in the snow.

 UGG Adirondack III (comparison)